broeker/jumpsuit/src/pages/index.md

         Content is king and for many projects you are still going to require some method to manage all of your content, images, and data.
 Welcome to the exploding world of the Headless CMS.
-full_image2: /img/chuck2.jpg
-secondarycontent:
-  blocks:
-    - content: >-
-        From day one, the web has been pushed forward by explorers and tinkerers who make up the rules as they go.
-This website and blog is dedicated to the learners, the thinkers, the curious, and the test pilots with an unbreakable passion for `building a better web`.
-Thanks to a new generation of rule breakers, we can now create faster and smarter web applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.
-      heading: ''
-tertiary:
-  content: >+
-    The barrier to entry is near zero, and building the web has never been more fun.
-You don't need a college degree or an expensive bootcamp, only the drive to learn.
-The future is bright whether you are a seasoned Drupal or WordPress developer, a custom Laravel or Rails developer, or an aspiring new developer.

-    The Fundamentals of HTML and CSS

-  heading: 'Hello, world.'
 footnotes: >-
   \[^1]: Here is the footnote.